clj-commons/ring-buffer/README.md

 Possible optimization: keep a reference to unused items until some new item overwrites it.
 This is easier and faster, but if you have a queue with very large objects (or a very large, mostly-empty queue), you may see memory leaks.
-The performance gain is probably not worth it, but I suppose
+The performance gain is probably not worth it, but I suppose that's a tradeoff some may not be willing to make.

 ## Usage